Human intelligence: Process, personality, intelligence and knowledge theory (PPIK)

-Developed by Ackerman, the PPIK (process, personality, intelligence and knowledge) theory further develops the approach on intelligence as proposed by Cattell, the Investment theory and Hebb, suggesting a distinction between intelligence as knowledge and intelligence as process (two concepts that are comparable and related to Gc and Gf respectively, but broader and closer to Hebb's notions of "Intelligence A" and "Intelligence B") and integrating these factors with elements such as personality, motivation and interests.
+Developed by Ackerman, the PPIK (process, personality, intelligence, and knowledge) theory further develops the approach on intelligence as proposed by Cattell, the Investment theory, and Hebb, suggesting a distinction between intelligence as knowledge and intelligence as process (two concepts that are comparable and related to gc and gf respectively, but broader and closer to Hebb's notions of "Intelligence A" and "Intelligence B") and integrating these factors with elements such as personality, motivation, and interests.

 Ackerman describes the difficulty of distinguishing process from knowledge, as content cannot be eliminated from any ability test.

-Personality traits have not shown to be significantly correlated with the intelligence as process aspect except in the context of psychopathology.
+Personality traits are not significantly correlated with the intelligence as process aspect except in the context of psychopathology.
 One exception to this generalization has been the finding of sex differences in cognitive abilities, specifically abilities in mathematical and spatial form.

 On the other hand, the intelligence as knowledge factor has been associated with personality traits of Openness and Typical Intellectual Engagement, which also strongly correlate with verbal abilities (associated with crystallized intelligence).

 Latent inhibition

-It appears that Latent inhibition, the phenomenon of familiar stimuli having a postponed reaction time than unfamiliar stimuli has a positive correlation with creativity.
+It appears that Latent inhibition, the phenomenon of familiar stimuli having a postponed reaction time when compared with unfamiliar stimuli, has a positive correlation with creativity.

 Improving

 Genetic engineering

-Because intelligence appears to be at least partly dependent on brain structure and the genes shaping brain development, it has been proposed that genetic engineering could be used to enhance the intelligence, a process sometimes called biological uplift in science fiction.
-Experiments on mice have demonstrated superior ability in learning and memory in various behavioral tasks.
+Because intelligence appears to be at least partly dependent on brain structure and the genes shaping brain development, it has been proposed that genetic engineering could be used to enhance intelligence, a process sometimes called biological uplift in science fiction.
+Genetic enhancement experiments on mice have demonstrated superior ability in learning and memory in various behavioral tasks.

-Child care

-A 2021 study showed that the Abecedarian Early Intervention Project resulted in significant changes in midlife brain structure in males.
-MRI scans showed that several brain region and total brain volumes were substantially larger in participants of the child care program than in the control group.

 Education

-IQ leads to greater success in education, but independently education raises IQ scores.
-A 2017 meta-analysis suggests education increases IQ by 1-5 points per year of education, or at least increases IQ test taking ability.
+Higher IQ leads to greater success in education, but independently, education raises IQ scores.
+A 2017 meta-analysis suggests education increases IQ by 1–5 points per year of education, or at least increases IQ test-taking ability.

 Nutrition and chemicals

 Substances which actually or purportedly improve intelligence or other mental functions are called nootropics.
-A meta analysis shows omega 3 fatty acids improves cognitive performance among those with cognitive deficits, but not among healthy subjects.
-A meta-regression shows omega 3 fatty acids improve the moods of patients with major depression (major depression is associated with mental deficits).
+A meta analysis shows omega-3 fatty acids improve cognitive performance among those with cognitive deficits, but not among healthy subjects.
+A meta-regression shows omega-3 fatty acids improve the moods of patients with major depression (major depression is associated with cognitive nutrient deficits).